-Episode five – Ellen Bettridge, on this episode we catch up with the president and chief executive of Uniworld, who started her career as a ‘girl Friday’ for a small family travel agency.
+We catch up with Ellen Bettridge, president and chief executive of Uniworld, who started her career as a ‘girl Friday’ for a small family travel agency.
 She went on to forge a highly successful career in the cruise industry, holding senior roles at both Azamara and Silversea before being appointed boss of one of the leading luxury river cruise lines.

 She tells us about upcoming plans for the line and explains its decision to lift the age limit on its youth brand, U by Uniworld.

 Lisa McAuley, boss of Gold Medal and Travel 2 reflects on first nine months in the job and upcoming plans

 Blind world traveller and founder of tour operator Traveleyes Amar Latif features on our latest podcast.
 He shares his story of overcoming his disability to seek out some of the most hair-raising experiences and his take on how the industry caters for disabled travellers.